solaranamnesis/Karl-Christoph-Vogt/Les Prétendus Organismes des Météorites/full-text-english.md

 I divide the rest of the material, treated successively by the two acids indicated, into two portions and I treat one of these portions with caustic potash, while I attack the other with concentrated sulfuric acid.

+Concentrated sulfuric acid has no more action; caustic potash, in contrast, decomposes a portion even more.

 ...

 ## Explanation of the Figures